beatobongco/GoogleDataEngineering/README.md

 * Do I have 5-10 examples of this data?
 If not, drop it.
 Very specific data causes overfitting
 ![image](https://user-images.githubusercontent.com/3739702/52988875-fafb5180-343b-11e9-95ca-8a4e058d5bca.png)
 * the more columns you use as input features, the more rows you need to have in your training dataset
+* for smaller data, it's better to use simple ML like linear regression.
+It's more explainable too